Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Introduction

 To fill the above gap, we build on \cite{ham2024benefits}.
 Specifically, we analyze three common DiD-based estimators under a linear structural model that allows for time-invariant observed and unobserved confounders with time-varying effects on the outcome (detailed in Section \ref{section:framework}).
-In this setting, the standard identification assumptions, parallel trends or conditional parallel trends, does not hold exactly.
+In this setting, the standard identification assumptions, parallel trends or conditional parallel trends, do not hold exactly.
 Therefore, the causal estimand of interest, the ATT, is not point identified.
 In other words, all three estimators, whether matching-based or not, are subject to existence of bias and further increased variance.
 Our work does not aim to develop a ``better'' identification strategy, if there ever exists one, to eliminate bias or achieve efficiency in estimations, but rather to evaluate which estimator among three produces least bias, variance and mean squared error (MSE) (defined formally in Section~\ref{section: univariate results}), so that applied researchers can select the corresponding matching (or not) strategy.

-The three estimators we analyze are: 1) the classic unmatched DiD estimator, 2) the DiD estimator after matching on observed covariate(s), and 3) the DiD estimator after matching additionally on the pre-treatment outcome(s).
-We demonstrate that there is a tradeoff between bias and variance when selecting the optimal estimator.
-Consequently, we highlight the importance of using MSE in capturing all the intricate bias-variance tradeoffs that were previously unexplored.
+The existing literature (e.g., \cite{chabe2017should}; \cite{ham2024benefits}) considers only those estimators defined at the population level in terms of limiting expected values.
+Our first contribution is to introduce finite-sample DiD and matching DiD estimators and formally justify their consistency to the corresponding limiting expected values.
+Specifically, the three estimators we analyze are: 1) the classic unmatched DiD estimator, 2) the DiD estimator after matching on observed covariate(s), and 3) the DiD estimator after matching additionally on the pre-treatment outcome(s).

+Our second contribution is that we demonstrate that there is a tradeoff between bias and variance when selecting the optimal estimator.
 In particular, we find there exists a sample-size tradeoff for variance when matching on observed covariate(s) ($X$), i.e., it is not always recommended to match on $X$.
 On the other hand, \cite{ham2024benefits} show that such matching is always recommended when considering bias.
 Moreover, we show that matching additionally on pre-treatment outcome(s) always improves variance (compared to just matching on $X$) since such sample-size trade-off no longer applies once matching is performed.
-These results shed important novel insights and motivate incorporating MSE as a metric to assess these estimators.
+Consequently, we recommend incorporating MSE as an additional metric to assess performance of these estimators if applied researchers weigh bias and variance equally.